Kenji Bunch: Concert works and recordings

 Over sixty American orchestras have performed Bunch's music, which "reache(s) into every section of the orchestra to create an intriguing mixture of sonic colors".
 As the inaugural Composer in Residence for the Moab Music Festival (2021), Bunch composed Lost Freedom: A Memory in collaboration with and starring actor George Takei as the narrator of his own writings, interwoven with chamber ensemble.
 Other recent works include commissions from Oregon Symphony (Time In and Aspects of an Elephant), Chamber Music Northwest (Vesper Flight, and Ralph's Old Records), the Philadelphia Chamber Music Society (the still, small voice), Eugene Ballet (The Snow Queen), Seattle Symphony (Groovebox Variations), Traverse City Symphony, MI (Concerto for Piano Left Hand), Peter Britt Festival (Song of Sasquatch), 45th Parallel Universe (Wildflower, and Folie à deux) Lark Quartet (Megalopolis), Grant Park Music Festival (Symphony no. 3: Dream Songs), Music From Angel Fire (Shadowbox), Orchestra Engagement Lab (Embrace for electric violin and orchestra), Chamber Music America (Serenade for Ivy Street Ensemble), Third Angle New Music (Triple Jump), Eastman School of Music (String Quartet no. 2: Concussion Theory for Ying Quartet), American Composers Orchestra (The Devil's Box for viola and orchestra), Brooklyn Friends of Chamber Music (Supermaximum for string orchestra), Colorado, Marin, Winnipeg Symphonies (Piano Concerto), Ahn Trio: “Lullaby For My Favorite Insomniac,” Lenny Kravitz: “It's Time For A Love Revolution,” Joshua Bell: “Musical Gifts from Joshua Bell and Friends.”

 All-Bunch concerts have been mounted in New York City, Boston, Denver, Nashville, Mobile, and Portland, as well as at the Perpignon Conservatoire in southern France, the Stamford Festival in England, and The Oranjewoud Festival in The Netherlands.
 His dance collaborations include work with such choreographers as Toni Pimble, David Parsons, Nai-Ni Chen, Kate Skarpetowska, Paul Vasterling, and Darrell Grand Moultrie.
 Bunch's film credits include The Bellman Equation and The Argentum Prophecies, and his extensive discography includes recordings on Sony/BMG, EMI Classics, Koch, Kleos Classics, RCA, Naxos, Pony Canyon, GENUIN, Capstone, MSR Classics, Innova, ARS, and Crystal labels.

 Professional activities

-Since 2014, Bunch has served as artistic director of Fear No Music, following a year as interim director of Fear No Music's Young Composers Project in 2013.
-Known for their forward-thinking programming, "Fear No Music's husband-and-wife leadership team—Artistic Director Kenji Bunch and Executive Director Monica Ohuchi —have spent the past five years making FNM the best kind of Portland hybrid: a classical ensemble with unimpeachable performance credentials, a love for local and contemporary composers, and a mature sense of social justice and responsibility."
+Bunch served as artistic director of Fear No Music, following a year as interim director of Fear No Music's Young Composers Project in 2013.
+Known for their programming, "Fear No Music's husband-and-wife leadership team—Artistic Director Kenji Bunch and Executive Director Monica Ohuchi —have spent the past five years making FNM the best kind of Portland hybrid: a classical ensemble with unimpeachable performance credentials, a love for local and contemporary composers, and a mature sense of social justice and responsibility."

 Bunch is also the Director of MYSfits, the Metropolitan Youth Symphony's self-conducted string orchestra.
 Under Bunch's leadership, the group embraces non-traditional, multi-style music from fiddle to funk, and group composition and improvisation.

 Bunch teaches viola performance & composition at Portland State University, viola performance at Reed College, and is the Head Music Theory Instructor for the Portland Youth Philharmonic.